naev/naev/docs/manual/sec/misn-basics.md

 end
 ```

 The above mission tries to claim the system `"Gamma Polaris"` right away in the `create` function.
 If it fails and the function returns false, the mission then finishes unsuccessfully with `misn.finish(false)`.
-This will casue the mission to only start when it can claim the `"Gamma Polaris"` system and silently fail otherwise.
+This will cause the mission to only start when it can claim the `"Gamma Polaris"` system and silently fail otherwise.
 You can pass more systems to claim them, and by default they will be *exclusive* claims.

 Say our event only adds a small derelict in the system and we don't mind it sharing the system with other missions and events.
 Then we can write the event as: